 Make sure you come prepared

 You’re nearly ready to start bidding.
-First though, remember to bring your deposit because if you’re successful at the auction, you’ll need to pay on the day 10% of the final price or £500, whichever is the greater.
+First though, remember to bring your photographic ID, a utility bill/ Bank statement as proof of address, and your deposit, because if you’re successful at the auction, you’ll need to pay on the day 10% of the final price or £500, whichever is the greater.

 Make your bidding obvious